 in educational and post-school outcomes.

 Jascha Dräger, Markus Klein, Edward Sosu.
-Timing of absences and academic achievement - A comparison of England and Wales.
+The psychosocial pathways betweeen school absenteeism and academic achievement.
 In progress.

 Markus Klein, Edward Sosu, Kenvil Souza, and Samara Marta.
 A systematic review of interventions to reduce school absences.
 In progress.